HiraniPJ/heritage-housing-analysis/README.md

 The project fulfills the following key business requirements:

-1. Visualize the relationship between house features and sale prices.
+1. **Data Exploration & Visualization:** Identify and showcase the relationships between property features and sale prices through various plots and charts.

-2. Predict the sale prices of the inherited houses and others in Ames.
+2. **Price Prediction:** Develop a machine learning model capable of predicting house prices with a high degree of accuracy.

-3. Provide an interactive dashboard for users to explore insights and make predictions.
+3. **Interactive Dashboard:** Provide an easy-to-use web application for real-time property price estimation and data exploration.

-4. Offer actionable insights for property valuation and improvement.
+4. **Actionable Insights:** Offer strategic recommendations for property improvement based on key influencing factors.

 ---